How to Attend Naadam 2026: Join this Small Group Tour

 Table of Contents

-As the most important festivals in Mongolia, Naadam is one of the best times of year to visit.
-It’s also my favorite time to show off the culture, traditional foods, and people who make this country such a unique and special place.
+As the most important festival in Mongolia, Naadam is one of the best times of year to visit.
+It’s also our favorite time to show off the culture, traditional foods, and people who make this country such a unique and special place.

 The origins of Naadam date back more than 800 years to the days of Genghis Khan.
 During his reign, the leader of the world’s greatest empire used the ‘three manly sports’ as a way to keep his warriors in shape.